When the Dojang Becomes a Cage, and knowing when you have outgrown your environment

 That is not discipline.
 It is confusion.
 The student stops trusting the structure, and begins chasing signals.
 Psychology calls this intermittent reinforcement — the same mechanism that keeps gamblers hooked.
 You wait for approval, you gamble your effort, and you stay trapped in the cycle.

-I spent fifteen hours a week training.
+I spent fifteen hours a week training it became my passion.
 Yet my dedication was not mirrored in challenge.
-That mismatch corrodes not just motivation, but dignity.
+That mismatch corrodes not just growth, but dignity.

 Approval Should Be a Gift — Not Oxygen